 Keep your Marketing overhead in check.
 Stay flexible.

 Does the company lack senior marketing talent or strategic thinking?
-Look for a fractional, part-time CMO before taking on a full-time, six-figure executive.
+Look for a fractional, part-time CMO before hiring six-figure executive, or relying on an expensive agency.

 If you’ve done the revenue planning correctly, you’ll know exactly what marketing skills are most critical to the plan’s success.
 For example, you might see that SEO, video marketing, email and PR will be the cornerstones of success in the next 12-24 months.
 Do you have those skills internally?
 They are easily outsourced, but because of the sheer volume of work or the deep product knowledge required a case can be made for hiring the necessary talent.
 But don’t call the recruiter yet.